 I especially loved the lady in the corner who had purchased three hundred bags of dog treats and never had less than twenty dogs surrounding her table at any one time.

 There was the ridiculously huge yet extremely elegant dog who refused to move for hours:

 And then there was the guy who brought along a whole range of outfits with him and spent hours dressing up random dogs and taking photos of them:

 Towards the end of my time there I even got over my phobia and held this particularly terrifying dog:

 I’ve always been a huge fan of themed restaurants so despite my fears I was never going to say no to having the opportunity to visit the dog cafe.
 The drinks were extremely overpriced but definitely worth it to sit in a smelly cafe, where it’s too noisy to hear your friend speak while being surrounded by piles of dog hair…

 This place is perfect for residents of Korea who own dogs or for dog lovers who are too busy to have their own pet dog in Seoul.
-For tourists, it’s a place you’ll visit, enjoy your time there and, unless you really love dogs, probably never will return to.
+For tourists who stay in the Seoul hotels in the area and really love dogs, it’s a place that you’ll visit and enjoy.

 There’s even a cat cafe close by if dogs aren’t your cup of tea!